campworkcoeman/campworkcoeman.org/summer-camp/a-la-carte-programs.md

 ---

 <div class="alert alert-info">
-Information on Summer 2025 programs is coming soon.
+Registration is now open for summer 2025 Cub Scout programs!
+Information on Scouts BSA programs is coming soon.
 </div>

 Various camp facilities can be reserved by your troop for programs.
 You can take advantage of these